nhanb/old.hi.imnhan.com/content/pages/about.md

 This blog is generated using [Pelican][1] and hosted on Github Pages.
 Its source code can be found on my [github repo][2].

-Think its font looks ugly?
-Customize it yourself!
-No really, this site is configured to use your browser's designated `sans-serif` font, which you can customize.
-Here's a [guide for Chrome][4].

-I make a point not to include 3rd-party javascript on the page, with the exception of [Disqus][3], which is not loaded by default - you'll need to explicitly click on the "show comments" button below each post if you want to view or write comments.
+I make a point not to include 3rd-party javascript on the page, with the exception of [Disqus][3], which is not loaded by default—you'll need to explicitly click on the "show comments" button below each post if you want to view or write comments.
 I think that's a reasonable compromise.